Disfranchisement: Other countries

 In South Africa the constitution protects the right of prisoners to vote.
 The Constitutional Court has struck down two attempts by the government to deny the vote to convicted criminals in prison.

 In representative bodies

 A different form of disfranchisement occurs when directly elected representatives are disqualified from participating in some (or all) votes of the representative body.

 One such example would be Article 7.3 of the Treaty on European Union, which as of 2025 has never been applied.

 Other examples are non-voting members of certain parliaments, e.g. non-voting members of the United States House of Representatives.

 A distinguished form of disfranchisement arises when some members of an electoral body are disqualified from participating in indirect elections.

+By electoral thresholds

+Unmitigated electoral thresholds effectively disenfranchise voters which voted for options which later turned out to be below the threshold.